 - Determinations by the Cost Exception Committee may not be appealed, so the requester must ensure that the form includes all pertinent information.
 ORA will notify the requester of the Committee’s decision.

 Cost Transfer: Any transfer of an item of cost after it has been fully routed and approved in the Kuali Financial System (KFS).
 This includes transfers of expenditures between accounts and/or subaccounts in KFS, or between expense classifications (KFS object codes).

-Late Cost Transfers (LCT): Any proposed transfers of expenditures to federal cost reimbursable awards where the cost transfer document is initiated more than three months after the month in which the cost was incurred.
+Late Cost Transfers (LCT): Any proposed transfers of expenditures to federal cost reimbursable awards where the cost transfer document is received by ORA more than three months after the month in which the cost was incurred.